FreshRMO/osmo_table/readme.md

 Assumptions & Trade-offs
 Assumptions

-CSV Structure: Each formula has multiple rows (one per material) Unique IDs: formula_id uniquely identifies formulas Numeric Values: qty and unit_cost are parseable as numbers Browser Environment: Modern browser with ES6+ support
+CSV Structure: Each formula has multiple rows (one per material) Didn't see any CSV so created my own, please use and download top right.
+Unique IDs: formula_id uniquely identifies formulas Numeric Values: qty and unit_cost are parseable as numbers Browser Environment: Modern browser with ES6+ support, please don't try to use with explorer

 Trade-offs